- Kathmandu Durbar Square

 Kathmandu durbar square is located at the center of Kathmandu, near the famous tourist area Thamel; 1.6km.
 You can walk from Thamel to Kathmandu Durbar Square, as it takes about 20 minutes.
-Also, you can catch a rickshaw, which is enjoyable to explore the Asan, Indrawchok, New road areas, and also you can take a taxi, which takes about 10 minutes.
+Also, you can catch a rickshaw, which is enjoyable to explore the Asan, Indrawchok, and New road areas, and also you can take a taxi, which takes about 10 minutes.

 But, the most effective and comfortable way to explore the area around Kathmandu valley would be taking a ride with private vehicle drivers.
-For this you can contact private vehicles or you can contact us thus we can connect within the drivers with private vehicles.
+For this you can contact private vehicles or you can contact us thus we can connect the drivers with private vehicles.

 History of Kathmandu Durbar Square

-After conquering Kathmandu valley by Prithivi Narayan Shah in 1769, Kathmandu was declared as Capital city and began ruling over the country.
+After conquering Kathmandu valley by Prithivi Narayan Shah in 1769, Kathmandu was declared the Capital city and began ruling over the country.
 Kathmandu durbar square experienced numerous changes and construction.
-From the Capital city Kathmandu, the Shah dynasty ruled for 240 years over Nepal.
+From the Capital city of Kathmandu, the Shah dynasty ruled for 240 years over Nepal.
 Shah Kings changed the palace from Basantapur Durbar Square to Narayanhiti Palace, in 1963, after King Mahendra constructed it.
-Later, the Basantapur Durbar Square was declared into a museum, where we can visit and see the memories of Malla and Shah kings.
+Later, Basantapur Durbar Square was declared into a museum, where we can visit and see the memories of the Malla and Shah kings.

 Renovation in Kathmandu Durbar Square after the Earthquake in 2015

-Although some of the major structures of Kathmandu Durbar Square were destructed in Earthquake 2015 when you take a walk through the palace area, some are restored and reconstructed already, some are still in restoration and reconstruction, and also you will see some fine buildings, temples which were not much affected too.
+Although some of the major structures of Kathmandu Durbar Square were destructed in Earthquake in 2015 when you take a walk through the palace area, some are restored and reconstructed already, some are still in restoration and reconstruction, and also you will see some fine buildings, temples which were not much affected too.
 However, all these still give you the feeling of the ancients all over the civilization of Nepal.